journeyapps/https-proxy-socket/README.md

 Based on the implementation in https://github.com/TooTallNate/node-https-proxy-agent, but adapted to expose raw Sockets, instead of just http/https requests.

-### Note on tedious and mssql
+## Proxy for Node mssql (tedious)
-The useProxyForTedious has been removed, if you require this functionality please use v0.2.2.
+The useProxyForTedious has been removed, if you require this functionality please use v0.2.2 instead.

 ## Installation
 ```bash